Frequently Asked Questions

-You will receive a return call within 7 days in follow up to your enquiry.
+You will receive a return call from us.

 Active membership requires those members to participate in at least one VMR Southport activity, which includes: Radio Operation, Rescue Boat crew duties, or Administrative Duties.

-How do you join as an Associate or Gold Member of VMR Southport?
+How do you join as an Associate Member of VMR Southport?